alesroger/ML_in_Finance_2021_GROUP_1/README.md

 Structure of the Main-file:

+The data analysis is based on the script of Benjamin Zimmermann, handed out in the ML in Finance course in FS2021 at University of Zurich.
-For main questions please contact Tim Ehrensperger, Marco Heiniger, Pascal Huser or Marc Tschudi via uzh-E-mail.
+For main questions please contact the authors Tim Ehrensperger, Marco Heiniger, Pascal Huser or Marc Tschudi via their E-mail from the University of Zurich.